electroCutie/TechyGirls/Rules.md

   * When people are helping each other that is a time to be constructive.
 They probably don't want to change distros or learn a new programming language.
 Try to see if your insights can help, but try to understand their needs and limitations
   * Be sure you understand why someone disagrees with you.
 It never hurt to ask for more information
   * Agree when you agree.
 Where there is common ground be sure to point it out, its usually a good starting point
+  * Help keep the space kind by familiarizing yourself with [this](https://eev.ee/blog/2016/07/22/on-a-technicality/) blog post on keeping communities kind

 ## The chats